1069066484/NInRow/README.md

 Main References:
 1. Mastering the game of Go with deep neural networks and tree search.
 The paper details method used for AlphaGO Lee, which defeated Lee SeDol in 2016.
 2. Mastering the game of Go without human knowledge.
-The paper details method used for AlphaGO Zeros, a model trained without any human knowledge.
+The paper details method used for AlphaGO Zeros, a model trained without any human knowledge but is able to defeat AlphaGO Lee.